SOliv1/kuk-marketing-2/README.md

 * Testing
 * Credits
 * Conclusion
+* Actual live website is available at https://www.gradpads.net/

 ###  LIVE DEMO (THIS IS A WORK IN PRGRESS) CAN BE FOUND AT HEROKU: https://kuk-marketing-2.herokuapp.com/

 >### README is located inside the MOCKUPS FOLDER Further information and alternative view via LINK HERE